forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Notes
-The focus is on human rights [for everybody], many of which are violated in a war.
+The focus is on human rights [for individuals], many of which are violated in a war.
 Thus the page is *pro peace* and *against war*.
 A goal is to search for practicable [paths to peace](#paths-to-peace).
 For that reason to judge or point right/wrong doing is not the focus and it is attempted to take a neutral standpoint regarding states (personal viewpoint transparent in the [appendix](#appendix)).

 * Global Organizations such as the United Nations, the IAEA, the WHO and the Red Cross are considered important.